cysouw/diathesis/text/c07_participle.md

 b.
 Die Belegschaft möchte das Wahlergebnis keinesfalls als Zustimmung verstanden wissen.
 :::

-Similarly, these opiniatives are much more acceptable (and much more frequent) when they form a stack in combination with a self-inflicing reflexive alternation (see [@sec:reflexive-self-inflicting-accusative]).
-The reflexive marking expresses that the opinionator and the opined object are the same participant.
+Similarly, these opiniatives are much more acceptable (and much more frequent) when they form a stack in combination with a self-inflicing reflexive pronoun alternation (see [@sec:reflexive-self-inflicting-accusative]).
+The reflexive marking indicates that the opinionator and the opined object are the same participant.
 This is possible both with intransitives [@next] and transitives [@nnext].

 ::: ex
 a.
 Ich scheitere.